-9.1.
-The Association recognizes the Union as the sole collective bargaining agent for all workers, falling within the jurisdiction of this Agreement, and the Union recognizes the Association as the sole bargaining agent for its members as listed on Schedule "B" hereof and supplements thereto.
+9.1 The Association recognizes the Union as the sole collective bargaining agent for all workers, falling within the jurisdiction of this Agreement, and the Union recognizes the Association as the sole bargaining agent for its members as listed on Schedule "B" hereof and supplements thereto.

-9.2.
-All employees employed by the Employer to perform work within the properly determined craft jurisdiction of the Union involved shall become members of such Union not later than the fifteenth (15th) day following the beginning of such employment, or since the inception of this agreement, and thereafter shall maintain membership in good standing in said Union as a condition of employment, subject however, to the provisions of paragraphs 9.3 and 9.4 of this Article.
+9.2 All Employees employed by the Employer to perform work within the properly determined craft jurisdiction of the Union involved shall become members of such Union not later than the fifteenth (15th) day following the beginning of such employment, or since the inception of this agreement, and thereafter shall maintain membership in good standing in said Union as a condition of employment, subject however, to the provisions of paragraphs 9.3 and 9.4 of this Article.

-9.3.
-The Union accepts all obligations for the continued membership of its members as provided in paragraph 9.2 of this Article and for the collection of their initiation fees and dues.
-There shall be no stoppage or slow-up of work because of disciplinary action on the part of the Union except that the Union shall have the right to require the removal of employees for failure to pay or tender initiation fees and dues.
+9.3 The Union accepts all obligations for the continued membership of its members as provided in paragraph 9.2 of this Article and for the collection of their initiation fees and dues.
+There shall be no stoppage or slow-up of work because of disciplinary action on the part of the Union except that the Union shall have the right to require the removal of Employees for failure to pay or tender initiation fees and dues.

-9.4.
-All requests by the Union for the removal of an employee for non-payment of or failure to tender initiation fees and dues shall be made to the Employer in writing, in which event the Employer agrees to remove the employee involved before the next shift is started as long as the Union can supply replacements.
+9.4 All requests by the Union for the removal of an Employee for non-payment of or failure to tender initiation fees and dues shall be made to the Employer in writing, in which event the Employer agrees to remove the Employee involved before the next shift is started as long as the Union can supply replacements.

-ARTICLE 10 SHIFTS - HOURS OF WORK - OVERTIME
+ARTICLE 10 SHIFTS-HOURS OF WORK-OVERTIME

-10.1.
-The hours of work per week or month shall be as regulated by particular contract which the Contractor has to perform and shall be arranged to meet the requirements of the Contractor as best suits the calendar time allowed by the contract for completion.
+10.1 The hours of work per week or month shall be as regulated by particular contract which the Contractor has to perform and shall be arranged to meet the requirements of the Contractor as best suits the calendar time allowed by the contract for completion.

-10.2 A. WORKWEEK
+10.2.A WORKWEEK

-1. The workweek shall be forty (40) hours, Monday through Friday, and the workday shall not exceed eight (8) hours per day.
-All time worked in excess of the foregoing shall be paid for at the rate of time and one-half (1-1/2x).
+1. The workweek shall be forty (40) hours, Monday through Friday, and the workday shall not exceed eight (8) hours per day during a 5-day work shift or ten (10) hours per day during a four-ten (4-10) work shift.
+All time worked in excess of more than the foregoing during the designated shift shall be paid for at the rate of time and one-half (1-1/2x).
 Work performed on Saturdays shall be paid for at the rate of time and one-half (1-1/2x).
 All time worked in excess of twelve (12) hours per day shall be paid for at the rate of double time (2x).
 Sunday and Holiday work shall be paid for at the rate of double time (2x).